munificent/craftinginterpreters/book/types-of-values.md

 <img src="image/types-of-values/value.png" alt="The full value struct, with the type and as fields next to each other in memory." />

-The type tag comes first followed by the union.
-You're probably wondering why we need a full eight bytes for the type tag when it only needs to store a number between zero and three.
-We *could* pack the enum into a single byte, or even a bit field.
-But most architectures prefer values be aligned to their size.
-Since the union field contains an eight-byte double, the compiler will <span name="pad">pad</span> the type field out to eight bytes to keep that double on the nearest eight-byte boundary.
+The four-byte type tag comes first, then the union.
+Most architectures prefer values be aligned to their size.
+Since the union field contains an eight-byte double, the compiler adds four bytes of <span name="pad">padding</span> after the type field to keep that double on the nearest eight-byte boundary.
+That means we're effectively spending eight bytes on the type tag, which only needs to represent a number between zero and three.
+We could stuff the enum in a smaller size, but all that would do is increase the padding.

 <aside name="pad">